 This course represents an attempt to broaden the view of 'America' to mean more than the United States of America.
-On the North American continent there were shared experiences of contact between peoples, of wars, of revolutions, among other things, which call for a holistic approach rather than the peculiarist examination of the History of the United States.
+On the North American continent there were shared experiences

 HIST2204: FROM DEVELOPING TO "DEVELOPED" NORTH AMERICA 1815 - 1980

 This course will examine the meaning and processes of "development"; to follow the social, political and economic evolutions in the emerging nation-states and to explore the relationship between the United States and Canada.